DMV Trilogy

 The DMV Trilogy are an American men's 3-on-3 basketball team based in Baltimore, Maryland (using the DMV acronym that stands for the District of Columbia, Maryland and Virginia) that plays in the BIG3.
 Trilogy won the inaugural season of the BIG3 in 2017, completing a perfect season.
 They are the only team to win 3 BIG3 championships.

-Originally without a home city for their first seven seasons, the Trilogy were announced to be based to DMV when the league switched to a city-based model for the 2025 season.
+Originally without a home city for their first seven seasons, the Trilogy were announced to be based in Baltimore when the league switched to a city-based model for the 2025 season.